rmm5t/ryan.mcgeary.org/_posts/2011-02-09-vendor-everything-still-applies.md

 > Your `.ruby-version` file is an important piece of documentation.

-For applications, your `.rbenv-version` file is an important piece of documentation.
+For applications, your `.ruby-version` file is an important piece of documentation.
 I think this is the best way to communicate the Ruby version dependency to other team members.
 This is especially true given that these files at the root of your project will make rbenv or RVM automatically use